FYS3810 – Physics Education Research and Practice

 A minimum of 60 ECTS within physics and astronomi.

-Weekly teaching, 6 times 45 minutes.
+Weekly teaching, 6 hours.
 The teaching flexibly integrates lectures, lab work, and student-active and small-group discussions.
-Mandatory lab reports must be approved.
+A total of about 75 hours of teaching.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.